7 Expert-Backed Ways to Tame Toddler Tantrums

 Clean the slate

 Once the tantrum is over, move on.
 Don’t hold it against your child or let it change the way you behave towards them for the rest of the day.
 One way to do that is to focus on the positive after the tantrum is said and done.
 “Even when your child does exhibit some type of problem behavior like a tantrum and you do need to react, putting in some kind of consequence, ‘clean the slate’ quickly,” says Dr. Orloff.
-Distract them with a new activity like a different toy, one of these sensory activities, or simply pointing out a bird you see out the window.
+Distract them with a new activity like a different toy, or simply pointing out a bird you see out the window.
 Then, “get back to giving the child eight positive interactions to every negative which will prevent most problem behaviors,” she says.